 If you’re keen on staying in a specific location, I recommend you identify which particular streets, housing types (like a bungalow), or preferred condominiums you favour, and give yourself ample time for a suitable property matching your desires to come available.
 For all buyers of Toronto real estate, the more specific you are in your next move criteria, the longer it can take to secure a palce.
 By being prepared, including having sufficient cash on hand to place a deposit on a property (if you’re buying), or your financial affairs documented concisely (if you’re making a rental application), the more likely you can act on the perfect place without delay.
 In today’s real estate market, the pace of a property coming to market and selling can be less than 24 hours, which is stressful in its own right.
 Being prepared invites the necessary action that may be required to make your next move.

 Strategies To Get Rid Of “Stuff”

 Realizing that a major task of downsizing is purging your belongings, it is best to have a planned process for this.
 As soon as you decide that downsizing is in the future, begin to pare down.
 You may already be in the process of this if you are preparing your current home for sale as part of staging.
-Not only does having less stuff make moving easier, it will assist with the whole transition.
-Here's my post on How To Prepare Your Home For Sale which offers some additional tips, including the information we'll need from you as your Realtor.
+Not only does having less stuff make moving easier, but it will also assist with the whole transition.
+Here’s my post on How To Prepare Your Home For Sale which offers some additional tips, including the information we require from Sellers.

 If you are reluctant to get rid of stuff, take a pragmatic approach.
 Don’t attach your identity to your belongings.
 Start by working backwards.
 If everything you owned was gone, what would you replace?
 That’s how you determine what your essentials are.